MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 No.

 SCOM Managed Instance Managed Gateways can be configured on any Azure and Arc-enabled server, which doesn’t have Operations Manager Gateway software on it.
 If you want to reuse Operations Manager on-premises Gateway servers with SCOM Managed Instance, uninstall Operations Manager Gateway software on it.
-To configure SCOM MI Managed Gateway, see [Configure monitoring of servers via SCOM Managed Instance Gateway](https://learn.microsoft.com/system-center/scom/monitor-on-premises-arc-enabled-vm-with-scom-managed-instance#configure-monitoring-of-servers-via-scom-managed-instance-gateway).
+To configure SCOM Managed Instance Managed Gateway, see [Configure monitoring of servers via SCOM Managed Instance Gateway](https://learn.microsoft.com/system-center/scom/monitor-on-premises-arc-enabled-vm-with-scom-managed-instance#configure-monitoring-of-servers-via-scom-managed-instance-gateway).

 **Can SCOM Managed Instance Managed Gateway multi-home with System Center Operations Manager on-premises Management server?**